No water at Weather Station Campground until further notice.

 Kerry Kelly 2005

-Note the Bay View Trail that winds behind the barn and the silo that has recently been restored.
-Note that the silo is made of wood staves with the The whole silo is supported by steel rods which band the silo at every few feet up the height of the silo.
-Typically, these rods are spaced closer at the bottom than at the top due to the higher pressure from the silage near the bottom than at the top.
+The Bay View Trail winds behind the barn and the silo that has recently been restored.
+The silo is made of wood staves and is supported by steel rods which band the silo at every few feet up the height of the silo.
+Typically, these rods are spaced closer at the bottom than at the top due to the higher pressure from the silage near the bottom.
 This is a unique construction.
-Most silos were of cement staves, poured cement, to tile.

 Did You Know?

 North Manitou Island, part of Sleeping Bear Dunes National Lakeshore, is located in the pristine waters of Lake Michigan about 8 miles off the Northwest part of Michigan's Lower Peninsula.
 It's 15,000 acres, managed as wilderness is Backpacking Heaven!
 More...